-Term Definition AoG All-of-Government - a reference to Procurement contracts struck by MBIE on behalf of all government agencies which are available to Te Pūkenga to use Broader Outcomes Government wide initiative that seeks to achieve wider social, economic, cultural and environmental outcomes through the acquisition of goods, services and works Conflict of Interest impartiality of happen whe These may in acquaintance interest is any situation where your independence, objectivity or could potentially be doubted or challenged.
-A conflict of interest can n your official duties and your personal interests or responsibilities overlap.
-Include financial involvements and/or relate to family, friends, as or other personal commitments or responsibilities.
+Term Definition AoG All-of-Government - a reference to Procurement contracts struck by MBIE on behalf of all government agencies which are available to Te Pūkenga to use Conflict of Interest impartiality happen whe These may ii interest is any situation where your independence, objectivity or could potentially be doubted or challenged.
+A conflict of interest can n your official duties and your personal interests or responsibilities overlap. nclude financial involvements and/or relate to family, friends, es or other personal commitments or responsibilities.
 A conflict can be: Actual A conflict exists now between your official duties and your personal interests or responsibilities.
 Potential A conflict could happen or is about to happen.
 Perceived A situation where other people might reasonably think a conflict exists.
-Kaimahi worker, emp oyee, clerk, staff Māori business Using AMOTPartnersl and suchCorporat efined as people with Māori whakapapa (verifiable genealogical lineage).
-Al definition, Māori businesses are defined as: nips: at least 50% of each class of partnership interest is owned by Māori ownership must be reflected in the partnership agreement; or ions/companies: Māori own at least 50% of each class of ordinary voting sued and at least 50% of each class of all other shares issued; or • Trusts: at least 50% of owner(s) of securities or assets held in trust are Māori; or ☐ Sole proprietorship/trader: 100% ownership by Māori.
-MBIE Ministry of Business Innovation and Employment Supplier Recommendation Form A form designed to summarise the supplier selection process and the reason for selecting a particular supplier Sustainability Plan A sustainability plan is a roadmap for achieving long-term goals and documents strategies to continue the program, activities, and partnerships
+Kaimahi worker, employee, clerk, staff, including contractors and external agents engaged to provide services on behalf of Te Pūkenga Māori are defined as people with Māori whakapapa (verifiable genealogical lineage).
+Using AMOTAI definition, Māori businesses are defined as: Māori business Partnerships: at least 50% of each class of partnership interest is owned by Māori and such ownership must be reflected in the partnership agreement; or Corporations/companies: Māori own at least 50% of each class of ordinary voting shares issued and at least 50% of each class of all other shares issued; or Trusts: at least 50% of owner(s) of securities or assets held in trust are Māori; or Sole proprietorship/trader: 100% ownership by Māori.
+MBIE Ministry of Business Innovation and Employment Supplier Recommendation Form A form designed to summarise the supplier selection process and the reason for selecting a particular supplier